tiro-is/spjallromur/README.md

 There were three recordings that we were unable to align.
 The unaligned data is contains one conversation between two speakers and a half conversations, the other half was moved from full conversations in the original to half conversations in this revision.
 The original transcripts are still included in the folder as the text data can be used.

 We manually evaluated the alignment by reviewing ~300 segments.
-Details on the alignment our found in the file `evaluation_of_alignment.md`.
+Details on the alignment are found in the file `evaluation_of_alignment.md`.

 ## The structure of the corpus